-The fillings are what determine most of the flavor of french macarons.
-Strawberry buttercream made with freeze dried strawberries makes a pretty pink filling without being watery.
+The fillings are what determines most of the flavor of french macarons.
+Strawberry buttercream made with freeze-dried strawberries makes a pretty pink filling without being watery.
 Blackberry filling is tart and is a gorgeous deep purple.

 When I told one of my Parisian friends that we were attempting to make macarons, his first response was to raise his eyebrows.
 “So, you call them French macarons?
 Just like French fries?
 You know, in France, we just call them fries,” he kidded me.